-We have reviewed the accompanying interim consolidated statement of financial position of Bank Albilad ("the Bank") and its subsidiaries (collectively referred to as "the Group") as at 31 March 2018, and the related interim consolidated statements of income, comprehensive income, changes in equity and cash flows for the three months period then ended, and other explanatory notes ("the interim condensed consolidated financial statements").
+We have reviewed the accompanying interim consolidated statement of financial position of Bank Albilad ("the Bank") and its subsidiaries (collectively referred to as "the Group") as at 30 June 2018, and the related interim consolidated statements of income, comprehensive income for the three months and six months period then ended, and the interim consolidated statements of changes in equity and cash flows for the six months period then ended, and other explanatory notes ("the interim condensed consolidated financial statements").

-Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") as modified by the Saudi Arabian Monetary Authority ("SAMA") for the accounting of zakat and income tax.
+Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34 - "Interim Financial Reporting" ("IAS 34") as modified by the Saudi Arabian Monetary Authority ("SAMA") for the accounting of zakat and income tax.
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.